Ted Lasso 2×08 “Man City” Spoilers Ahead

 There is a lot of content on Ted Lasso that’s so realistically portrayed, it’s hard to watch at times, and this is one of those moments where it’s so painful, it’s easy to be rendered speechless (much like the entire team’s loss of words vividly exposes the depth of this calamitous outcome).
 Losing the game is one thing, but much like in “The Hope That Kills You,” there’s solace in the idea of being sad together.
 This is something they’re tragically used to.
 They could have gotten through this.
 But what do you say when you watch your teammate and friend’s demons all brought to shore by another broken man?
 How do you find ways to properly marinate in that type of sadness together?

-But before we get into that, we need to address where it all begins—the abuse, and Jamie Tartt’s almost childlike desire to connect with other people.
-Jamie’s acute loneliness isn’t a new development—we’ve watched him bury parts of himself long before this in order to keep his walls up, but it’s often been painfully clear that more than anything, all he has wanted is to connect with people.
+But before we get into that, we need to address where it all begins—the abuse and Jamie Tartt’s almost childlike desire to connect with other people.
+Jamie’s acute loneliness isn’t a new development—we’ve watched him bury parts of himself long before this in order to keep his walls up.
+Still, it’s often been painfully clear that, more than anything, all he has wanted is to connect with people.
 When given the opportunity and chance to be transparent, he will be.
 And it’s admirable just how vulnerable he’s capable of being because the softness he has tucked away in order to impress his father is the very softness that sets him free.
-We see that tinge of vulnerability it through his confession to Roy in “For the Children,” we see it in his subtle sacrifice during the curse breaking ceremony in “Two Aces,” and we see it for a moment with Ted in “Lavender.”
+We see that tinge of vulnerability it through his confession to Roy in “For the Children,” we see it in his subtle sacrifice during the curse-breaking ceremony in “Two Aces,” and we see it for a moment with Ted in “Lavender.”

 More than anything, all Jamie Tartt has wanted is the safe space to feel like he belongs somewhere—like he isn’t alone in his darkness and the pain.
 And it’s so fascinating to see how much of that has manifested in his behavior with the team because he’s an equal to them now—he isn’t above or beneath, but they are one.
 We catch a stunning glimpse of it during Isaac and Sam’s extraordinary haircut spectacle when he shuts Jan Maas up because he doesn’t understand the point in all this.
 We then catch a glimpse of it when he asks Higgins if he’s close to his father.